maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 _This page provides guidance on upgrading to Spring Framework 5.x.
 See also the [[Spring-Framework-5-FAQ]] and [[What's New in Spring Framework 5.x]]._

-# Upgrading to Spring Framework 5.0
+# Upgrading to Version 5.0

 ## Baseline update